Early in the term

 Listen to students with warmth and respect.
 Give them your full attention.
 Be personable and approachable – remember the positive power of a smile.

-Validate all comments and questions, even those that might seem irrelevant or inappropriate.
+Validate all comments and questions, even those that might seem irrelevant.

 Welcome criticism and receive it with an open mind.
 Model for your students how you would like them to reflect on the feedback that you will be providing to them.